ibm-cloud-docs/cis/sampling.md

 Sampling is a technique that is used in CIS metrics to analyze a subset of data rather than processing every individual data point.
 It helps maintain performance and scalability while delivering accurate insights.
 Given the volume of data CIS handles—over 700 million events per second—sampling is essential for fast, cost-effective metrics at scale.
 {: shortdesc}

-In some cases, metrics that are provided in the CIS dashboard and GraphQL API are based on a sample.
-For example, if during an attack the sampling rate is 10% and 5,000 events are sampled, CIS estimates the total number of events as 50,000 (5,000 × 10) and report this value.
+In a small number of cases, metrics that are provided in the CIS dashboard and GraphQL API are based on a _sample_—a subset of the dataset.
+In these cases, CIS metrics returns an estimate derived from the sampled value.
+For example, if during an attack the sampling rate is 10% and 5,000 events are sampled, CIS estimates the total number of events as 50,000 (5,000 × 10) and reports this value.

 CIS primarily uses adaptive sampling, including a method called Adaptive Bit Rate (ABR).
 ABR adjusts the level of detail in the data returned based on query complexity and volume.
 When the number of records is small or the query is simple, full-resolution data (100%) is used.
 As the dataset grows or the query becomes more complex, progressively lower sample rates, such as 10% or 1%, are applied to ensure efficient query completion.

 This approach prevents large queries from consuming excessive computing resources, ensuring fair distribution and consistent performance for all users.
 Data is stored at multiple resolutions (100%, 10%, and 1%), allowing the system to select the appropriate resolution based on the query’s complexity and size, helping ABR deliver fast, accurate results.

+CIS GraphQL API exposes datasets that are powered by adaptive sampling.
+These nodes have **Adaptive** in the name and can be discovered through [introspection](https://graphql.org/learn/introspection/){: external}.
+{: note}

 ## Why sampling is applied
 {: #why-sampling-applied}